xbps-src-tutorials/xbps-src-tutorials.github.io/src/contributing.md

 You can then follow the link provided by git to create the pull request.

-[^1]: Using this won't guarantee that the branch is up to date!
+[^uptodate]: Using this won't guarantee that the branch is up to date!
-[^2]: Like all rules, this rule has exceptions where such behaviour is
+[^singlecommit]: Like all rules, this rule has exceptions where such behaviour
-      acceptable.
+                 is acceptable.
 But this commit separation should be preferred.